The Day Obedience Wasn't Enough — Modern Paraphrase | fresh.bible

 came to with a message, and he didn't ease into it.
 He reminded Saul exactly who put him in power — and why that meant he needed to listen carefully:

 (Quick context: the were an old enemy.
-They ambushed Israel at their most vulnerable — right after they escaped , exhausted and exposed.
+They ambushed at their most vulnerable — right after they escaped , exhausted and exposed.
 This wasn't a random military campaign.
 This was God settling an account that had been open for centuries.)

 The command was severe, and it was specific.
 No room for interpretation.
 No fine print to negotiate with.
 Total destruction.
-That's the assignment received.
+That's the assignment Saul received.

 rallied the troops — two hundred thousand infantry, plus ten thousand men from .
 A massive force.
 He set up position near the city and got ready.

 Before the attack, he did something genuinely decent.
-He sent a warning to the Kenites — a people group living among the who had shown kindness to generations earlier:
+He sent a warning to the Kenites — a people group living among the Amalekites who had shown kindness to generations earlier:

-But here's where the story turns. captured Agag, the king, alive.
+But here's where the story turns.
+Saul captured Agag, the Amalekite king, alive.
 He didn't destroy him.
 And the people?
 They kept the best animals — the prime sheep, the fattest cattle, the choicest lambs.
 Everything that looked valuable, they spared.
 Everything that looked worthless?
 That they destroyed.

 Read that last line again.
 They only destroyed what they didn't want anyway.
 The stuff that was worth keeping, they kept.
 And somehow, they convinced themselves this still counted as .